DhruvilPatel121/Nexus-Automations/README.md

-# Industrial Solutions Website For Nexus Automations By Dhruvil Bhuva
+# Industrial Solutions Website For Pix Technology By Dhruvil Bhuva

 A professional industrial automation website built with Next.js, designed by Dhruvil Bhuva aesthetic and functionality.